acdh-oeaw/arche-oaipmh/README.md

   (e.g. dct:identifier and http://fedora.info/definitions/v4/repository#lastModified)
     * It is hardcoded at the moment but can be easily moved to the configuration file.
 * Is able to fetch OAI-PMH metadata in two ways:
-    * by creating a Dublin Core them from corresponding Dublin Core and Dublin Core Terms found in Fedora resource's RDF metadata
+    * by creating a Dublin Core metadata from corresponding Dublin Core and Dublin Core Terms triples found in Fedora resource's RDF metadata
     * by taking content of other Fedora resource denoted by a chosen resource's RDF property (e.g. https://vocabs.acdh.ac.at/#hasCMDIcollection)
-* Can be quite easily extended
+* Can be easily extended to read metadata from other sources.
+  Just write your own class implementing the `acdhOeaw\oai\metadata\MetadataInterface` interface.
-* Depends only on the Fedora REST API and the triplestore, therefore is not affected by internal changes in Fedora.
+* Depends only on the Fedora REST API and the SPARQL endpoint, therefore is not affected by internal changes in Fedora.

 # Installation